Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/08/your-identity-should-be-immutable-and-unconfusable.md

 categories:
     - Programming
 tags:
-    - 'csharp'
+    - C-Sharp
-    - ddd
+    - DDD
-    - entity
+    - Entity
-    - javascript
+    - JavaScript
-    - php
+    - PHP
-    - sql
+    - SQL
-    - typescript
+    - TypeScript
 ---

 There are lots of ways to make an identity immutable and unconfusable.
 I’ll show just a couple, but first the principle behind it.